dillonago/mutpy_extension/README.rst

 MutPy was developed as part of engineer's and master’s thesis at Institute of Computer Science, Faculty of Electronics and Information Technology, Warsaw University of Technology.
+Extensions were made to the original MutPy by masters students from the University of California, Los Angeles.

 .. |Python Versions| image:: https://img.shields.io/pypi/pyversions/MutPy.svg
    :target: https://github.com/mutpy/mutpy